btcsuite/btcd/README.md

 -->
 ## License

-btcd is licensed under the [copyfree](http://copyfree.org) ISC License.
+btcd and ppcd are licensed under the [copyfree](http://copyfree.org) ISC License.